mgussekloo/laravel-facet-filter/README.md

 ### Get the filter

-The filter array is a key-value array for all the facets of a particular model, keyed by the slug of the facet title.
+The filter array is a key-value array for all the facets of a particular model, keyed by the facet title.

 ``` php
 /* Get the filter from the query parameter (default: "filter").